 Disclaimer: This post contains affiliate links.
 This means that I receive a commission when you make a purchase using my link or sign up to be a teacher with my referral link – at no extra cost to you.
 Thank you for supporting my business!

 What is Outschool?

 To begin, Outschool is an online marketplace for teachers.
 Unlike other online teaching companies, you create your own curriculum and can teach whatever you are passionate about.
-I have been teaching imaginative dance classes for ages 4-6 on Outschool for one year.
+I have been teaching imaginative dance classes for ages 4-8 on Outschool since January 2021.
 Teach anything from math and science to cooking and crafts to financial literacy or how to play Minecraft.

 You decide how long your class will be, how much you will charge per learner, and how many learners you will teach in each class.